relksorg/relksorg.github.io/index.md

 ---

+## Update about Easytrig

+Hello, this website is no longer being updated!
+If you want to see the latest of my works checkout [easytrig.com](https://www.easytrig.com/).
+Easytrig offers a wide range of interactive and simple calculators for phasors, circuit analysis, DSP.
+You’ll also find affordable or free software available for download!

+Ever wanted a sleek, modern serial terminal?
+You can find it there too.
+[Go check it out now!](https://www.easytrig.com/software/easyterm_download.html)

 Relks.org serves as a personal catalog for my FPGA projects and learning resources.

-*Not all of my projects have been added here*

 ---